joebew42/joebew42.github.io/about.md

 - Legacy Code
 - Domain-Driven Design

-I like to help people practice, explore, and understand the principles of Software Design, along with other helpful practices to keep the process of writing software as much sustainable as possible.
+I like to learn new things, run experiments, solve problems, write code, and share what I do with others.

+I am gonna use this blog to share my findings on programming, creative process, software design principles, practices of software development, and technologies.

-When I am NOT writing code, I enjoy
+When I am NOT writing code, I enjoy:

 - Play video games :video_game:
 - Read books :books: